Poynton Area Community Partnership

 Poynton Area Community Partnership (PACP)

-The PACP works together to make Poynton and those parishes listed above attractive places where people want to visit, live, work and spend their leisure time.
-PACP vision is to make its residents and neighbourhoods more connected, to promote a strong sense of place by supporting civic pride projects, and to encourage socialising and health and wellbeing activity.
+PACP works together to make Poynton and those parishes listed above attractive places where people want to visit, live, work and spend their leisure time.
+PACP vision is to make its residents and neighbourhoods better connected, to promote a strong sense of place by supporting civic pride projects, to promote health and wellbeing, and work to reduce social isolation.

 Poynton Area Community Partnership Publications